-Visit our thyroid cancer Patients' Guide to Thyroid Cancer for more comprehensive information on types, causes, diagnosis, and treatments for the different types of thyroid cancer.
+Visit our Patients' Guide to Thyroid Cancer for more comprehensive information on types, causes, diagnosis, and treatments for the different types of thyroid cancer.

 Thyroid cancer frequently presents without any symptom whatsoever.
 When a symptom does present, the most common symptom is a lump in the neck.
 Less commonly, patients may have symptoms including hoarseness or change in voice.
 Symptoms of pain are very uncommon except in inflammatory conditions of the thyroid and the rarer of thyroid cancers called medullary thyroid cancer.

 Although as many as 75% of the population will have thyroid nodules, the vast majority are benign.
 Young people usually don't have thyroid nodules.
 However, children and adolescents with thyroid nodules are most commonly benign, but the overall risk of thyroid cancer is markedly higher than in the adult population.
 As people age, they are more likely to develop a thyroid nodule.
 By the time we are 80 years of age, 90% of us will have at least one thyroid nodule.

 Fewer than 1% of all thyroid nodules are malignant (cancerous).
 Thyroid nodules are most commonly identified due to routine physical examination or x-ray studies obtained for other reasons.
 The below MRI study was obtained for a patient complaining of neck pain following a motor vehicle accident.
 The red arrow points to a right thyroid mass (the right and left sides are reversed in x-rays) which was confirmed to be papillary thyroid cancer by ultrasound-guided needle biopsy.

 You can read more information about thyroid nodules and their potential to be malignant in our articles below: